CiscoDevNet/botkit-webex-samples/template/README.md

-# Template to bootstrap a Botkit project for Cisco Spark
+# Template to bootstrap a Botkit project for Webex Teams

 This template regroups a set of good practices: